 There’s so much that comes into play when considering bathroom renovation costs!
 While the latest bathroom decor ideas may inspire your vision, the price tags attached to those materials, floor plans, and utility adjustments may have you second-guessing your aesthetic choices.
 Don’t worry though – for every luxury item, there’s an affordable lookalike to make your dream possible.

 When planning your project, smaller elements, such as cabinetry, painting, bathtubs, and showers, also need to be accounted for.
 There are a lot of moving parts in a bathroom renovation, from demolition to design, so let’s go over them to get a better idea of the bathroom renovation costs in your region.

 Bathroom costs: Toronto vs. Montreal

 Here are the average bathroom remodel costs for projects in the GTA and Montreal.

-*Note that the prices are indicative for a room of approximately 10 x 10 ft.
-Many factors can influence the total cost of renovations, including, but not limited to, the type of work to be done, the required labor, the needed materials, the protective measures, the length of the project (faster = higher cost) and contingencies.
+*Note that the prices reflect a 10 ft. x 10 ft. bathroom.
+Many factors can influence the total cost of bathroom renovations, including project scope, labour, material choices, protective measures, and the length of the project (faster = higher cost).